cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 ### THE THIRD PILLAR: FOSTERING COLLABORATIVE NONVERBAL AND VERBAL BEHAVIOR

-**The Third Pillar: Fostering Collaborative Behavior, Nonverbal and Verbal**

 The human species is uniquely cooperative and collaborative in three respects: cooperative shared behavior, nonverbal communication, and verbal communication (Gilbert, 1989; Tomasello, 2009).
 This collaborativeness is evident even in infants' interactions with caregivers (Beebe & Lachmann, 2014; Tomasello, 2010).
 However, infants in insecure attachment systems may deactivate their natural tendencies toward collaborativeness due to caregiving inadequacies.

 **Collaborative Behavior in Secure Attachment**: